- class Block(value)¶

 Check if the string has component data, but does not actually parse the data.
 For that use

-- asBlockStateForItem() Block ¶
+- asBlockStateForItem() Block¶

 Return the current Block with its data as a

-component.
+block_statecomponent.
 This can be used to give players placeable blocks as items with certain component data.from mcpq import Minecraft mc = Minecraft() b = mc.blocks.endswith("_stairs").first().withData({"waterlogged": True}) mc.getPlayer().giveItems(b.asBlockStateForItem()) # give player a waterlogged stair to place

-- equals(value: object) bool ¶
+- equals(value: object) bool¶

 Check if value equals self, i.e., compare id and component data.
 Component data will be parsed and compared via equality for this.